Clancy Edwards: Early life

+Collegiate career and international success

-Edwards began his collegiate career at Cal Poly in 1974, running for their track team, the Cal Poly Mustangs (where he won titles under the tutelage of coach Steve Simmons), and Santa Ana Junior College in 1975.
-He left there citing personal problems and missed a year of college in 1976.
-He also missed out on the 1976 Summer Olympics because of injury.
+Edwards began his collegiate career at Cal Poly in 1974, running for their track team, the Cal Poly Mustangs (where he won titles under the tutelage of coach Steve Simmons).

+In August 1975, he won the CCAA Athlete of the Year Award for all sports.
+During an era when Division II-attending competitors could also advance up to the Division I NCAA Championships, Edwards came in third place at the 1975 Division I finals at BYU in the 220 yards, clocking an All-American time of 20.61 seconds.
+He missed out on the 1976 Summer Olympics because of injury.

-In 1977 he transferred as a junior to the University of Southern California (USC).
+In 1977, he transferred as a junior to the University of Southern California.
 While at USC he was one of the best sprinters in the world, helping them to the Pac-8 collegiate championship.
+Also in 1977, Edwards won the first of his two double British AAA Championships title wins in the 100 metres and 200 metres event at the 1977 AAA Championships.

 He was ranked (see below) in the American top ten at 200 metres five times between 1974 and 1979 including #1 in 1977 and 1978.
 Worldwide those rankings were not much different, ranking #1 in 1978 and #3 in 1977 behind Mennea and Olympic Champion Don Quarrie.
 And he was #2 worldwide in 1978 at 100 metres.

 Edwards' fastest time over 100 metres was 10.07 seconds, set at Eugene in June 1978.
 In that year, Edwards achieved the remarkable 'double-double' of winning the 100 and 200 m events at both the NCAA (United States collegiate) and AAU (United States National) Championships.
 He was the first to do this since Hal Davis in 1943.
-That same year he also recorded the world's best year performance in the men's 200 metres at the dual meet against cross-town rival UCLA in Westwood, Los Angeles, clocking 20.03 on April 29, 1978.
-In both 1977 and 1978 he was awarded the Pac-10 Track athlete of the year.
+That same year he also recorded the world's best yearly performance in the men's 200 metres at the dual meet against crosstown rival UCLA in Westwood, Los Angeles, clocking 20.03 on April 29, 1978.
+In both 1977 and 1978 he was awarded the Pac-10 Track Athlete of the Year.

 Also in 1978, Edwards ran the anchor leg of a University of Southern California team (with Joel Andrews, James Sanford and William Mullins) that broke the world record in 4 × 200 m relay event with a time of 1.20.26 at Tempe, Arizona on 27 May.
 They broke the record even though they came second in the race.
-The team that won from the Tobias Striders track team was multi-national and so was not eligible to hold the record (that team of Guy Abrahams, Michael Simmons, Don Quarrie and James Gilkes recorded a time of 1.20.23.)
+The team that won from the Tobias Striders track team was multi-national and so was not eligible to hold the record; that team of Guy Abrahams, Michael Simmons, Don Quarrie and James Gilkes recorded a time of 1.20.23.